CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: CoCo

 \subsection{Filtering}

 We have presented methods to generate $\hat{U}^{\text{usr}}_{t}$, but how do we make sure that the generated utterance correctly reflects the user goal represented by $\hat{L}_{t}$?
 To motivate our methods, we take an example generated by beam search located at the lower right of Figure~\ref{fig:ctrl} for illustration.
 In this example, the first hypothesis doesn't include value \textit{2} for \textit{restaurant-book people} that is within $\hat{L}_{t}$.
-On the contrary, the second hypothesis includes a value \textit{18:00} for \textit{restaurant-book time} that is not part of $\hat{L}_{t}$.
+On the contrary, the second hypothesis includes value \textit{18:00} for \textit{restaurant-book time} that is not part of $\hat{L}_{t}$.
 We call these two phenomenons \textit{de-generation} and \textit{over-generation}, respectively.
 Filtering candidates with these issues is thus an important step to make sure ($U^{\text{sys}}_{t}$, $\hat{U}^{\text{usr}}_{t}$) perfectly expresses the user goals in $\hat{L}_{t}$.
 We propose two filtering methods, namely \textit{slot-value match filter} and \textit{classifier filter}, to alleviate \textit{de-generation} and \textit{over-generation} issues, respectively.

-{\textbf{Slot-Value Match Filter.}} To tackle with \textit{de-generation} issue, we choose a subset of values in $\hat{L}_{t}$ (values that should only appear in $\hat{U}^{\text{usr}}_{t}$ rather than $U^{\text{sys}}_{t}$) to eliminate candidates that fail to contain all the values in the subset.\footnote{For \textit{hotel-parking} and \textit{hotel-internet}, we use \textit{parking} and \textit{wifi} as their corresponding values to eliminate candidates.} In Fig. \ref{fig:ctrl}, the first hypothesis from the output beam search will be eliminated by slot-value match filter because it does not include the value \textit{2} for \textit{restaurant-book people} in $\hat{L}_{t}$.
+{\textbf{Slot-Value Match Filter.}} To tackle with \textit{de-generation} issue, we choose a subset of values in $\hat{L}_{t}$ (values that should only appear in $\hat{U}^{\text{usr}}_{t}$ rather than $U^{\text{sys}}_{t}$) to eliminate candidates that fail to contain all the values in the subset.\footnote{For \textit{hotel-parking} and \textit{hotel-internet}, we use \textit{parking} and \textit{wifi} as their corresponding values for filtering.} In Figure \ref{fig:ctrl}, the first hypothesis from the beam search output will be eliminated by this filter because it does not include the value \textit{2} for \textit{restaurant-book people} in $\hat{L}_{t}$.

+{\textbf{Classifier Filter.}} As shown in Table \ref{table:co_occur_table}, the slot \textit{restaurant-book people} frequently appears together with \textit{restaurant-book time} in the data used to train our generation model $p_{\theta}(\hat{U}^{\text{usr}}_{t}|U^{\text{sys}}_{t}, \hat{L}_{t})$, which may cause the resulting generation model to fall into \textit{over-generation} issue.
+To deal with this \textit{over-generation} problem, we propose to use a N-way multi-label classifier to eliminate such candidates.
+We employ BERT-base \citep{devlin2019bert} as its backbone: